-Dreams Macao Beach is a newly-built all-inclusive resort in Punta Cana which just opened its doors in 2020.
+Dreams Macao Beach is a newly built all-inclusive resort in Punta Cana that just opened its doors in 2020.
 It’s a brand-new hotel of the well-known AM Resorts chain, located on one of the most beautiful beaches in Punta Cana, Macao Beach.
 The beach, popular among locals, counts for various adventures and local immersion, which is why Dreams Macao Beach is a bit different than other all-inclusive resorts.
-As I have visited the resort recently, I have summed up all the details you should know about Dreams Macao Beach and am happy to give you some guidelines to see if this hotel is the right choice for you for your vacation in the Dominican Republic.
-I am also summing up the Covid-19 measures Dreams Macao Beach Resort has implemented.
+As I have visited the resort, I have summed up all the details you should know about Dreams Macao Beach and am happy to give you some guidelines to see if this hotel is the right choice for you for your vacation in the Dominican Republic.
+If you’re looking for a modern hotel, some interesting amenities for families and adults and a resort in a virgin environment, make sure to check out this extensive Dreams Macao Beach review.

 If you are looking for an all-inclusive resort in Punta Cana, make sure to read this article with my personal recommendation on how to find the right resort for you.